URZ-HD/docker-volume-plugins/glusterfs-volume-plugin/README.md

 The value of `name` will not be used for mounting; the value of `driver_opts.glusterfsopts` is expected to have all the volume connection information.

+### Using POSIX ACLs

+To enable POSIX ACLs on `glusterfs` you have to enable this feature explicitly with `driver_opts.acl`:

+    volumes:
+      sample:
+        driver: glusterfs
+        driver_opts:
+          acl: "true"
+        name: "whatever"

+This will pass `--acl` option to `glusterfs` command.

 ## Testing outside the swarm

 This is an example of mounting and testing a store outside the swarm.
 It is assuming the server is called `store1` and the volume name is `myvol`.